gangachris/hlf/README.md

 ### Download Prerequisites

 This downloads all the prerequisites required to run a hyperledger fabric instance.
-Includes platform binaries and docker images
+Includes platform binaries and docker images.

+Note that the platform binaries are downloaded to `$HOME/.hlf-cli` (TODO: should be configurable)

 ```
 go run main.go download -h